YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 **-EX[TENSION_COUNT]=blocks**

 Specifies the number of extra GDS blocks of disk space by which the file should extend.
 The extend amount is interpreted as the number of usable GDS blocks to create with the extension.
 To calculate the number of host operating system blocks added with each extension, multiply the number of GDS blocks added by (GDS BLOCK_SIZE/host BLOCK_SIZE); add one local bitmap block for each 512 blocks added in each extension to the amount from step 1.
-If the extension is not a multiple of 512, remember to roundup when figuring the number of bitmap blocks.
+If the extension is not a multiple of 512, remember to round up when figuring out the number of bitmap blocks.

 When a MUPIP EXTEND command does not include a -BLOCKS= qualifier, EXTEND uses the extension size in the database header.